 The grandiose theatre Stora Teatern opened in 1859.
 The functional, Neo-Renaissance theatre features a rusticated ground floor facade.
 Inside, the rounded auditorium with its gilded ornamentation, ceiling paintings and stucco details has been preserved as it was.

 The fish market Feskekôrka – the Fish Church – was completed in 1873 and is one of the most famous buildings in the city.
 It was designed by Victor von Gegerfeldt, who was also the City Architect in Gothenburg 1872–1896.
-The fish market is well worth a visit, not only because of the unusual and churchlike design, but also for buying fish and shellfish caught the same day, or to have lunch at restaurant Gabriel on the upper floor.
+The fish market is closed for renovations until 2023.

 Typical wooden houses in the west